Seljak Brand x ASRC

 Seljak Brand x Citizen Wolf

-We’re working to turn the offcuts of local t-shirt label Citizen Wolf into blankets.
+We’re working to turn the offcuts of local t-shirt label Citizen Wolf into blankets for cool summer breezes.
 The cotton, linen, bamboo and merino offcuts from Citizen Wolf’s t-shirts are high quality and silky soft.
 A resource too good to waste!

 After testing their shred-ability, they have ragged beautifully, making a perfect fibre-stock ready for spinning.
-Once spun, we’ll use the recycled fibre to weave new blankets and hope to launch them in spring 2018.
+Once spun, we’ll use the recycled fibre to weave new blankets and hope to launch them in summer 2019.

 Fashion waste is a growing issue in Australia.
 Australians throw out 27kg of textiles per person per year, and globally 50 million tonnes of clothes are thrown away each year with 80% ending up in landfill.
 Not only that, but businesses in the rag trade have very few options for disposing their textile waste, which comes in the form of tonnes of offcuts and unworn clothing.